WHAT DOES YOUR MOBILE PHONE MEAN TO YOU?

 - Consumers are spending less time per session on websites, yet converting more often.

 Why?
-These bursts of digital activity mean people have done their research and are further along in the buying process before visiting a store or website.
-The small bursts are stepping stones that lead to more conversions.
+These bursts of digital activity mean people are doing their research before visiting a store or website and are further along in the buying process.
+Think of small bursts as stepping stones that lead to more conversions.

 HOW TO WIN WITH BURST MARKETING